dirkcuys/thebacklog/_posts/2014-06-03-thoughts-on-informal-learning.markdown

 ### act on reflection

 There are suboptimal ways to learn.
 If you only reflect and never act on those reflections, you will keep on learning in suboptimal ways.
 Compliment reflection with action, that will make sure than you fail in new ways and possibly even succeed.

+### learn with people

+I've learned many things on my own.

 ### show what you've learned